Private Dancer

 Private Dancer is the fifth solo studio album by singer Tina Turner.
 It was released on May 29, 1984, by Capitol Records and was her first album released by the label.
-After a challenging start to her solo career after divorcing Ike Turner, Private Dancer propelled Turner into becoming a viable solo star, as well as one of the most marketable crossover singers in the recording industry.
+After a challenging start to her solo career following her divorce from Ike Turner, Private Dancer propelled Turner into becoming a viable solo star, as well as one of the most marketable crossover singers in the recording industry.
 It became a worldwide commercial success, earning multi-platinum certifications, and remains her best-selling album in North America to date.
-In 2020, the album was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
+In 2020, the album was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant."

 Background and production

 A&R man John Carter of Capitol Records is credited with relaunching Turner's career in the 1980s.
 In 1983, despite opposition from within Capitol, he signed her and managed her first album for the label, Private Dancer.
 Recording sessions were overseen by four different production teams, including Rupert Hine, and Martyn Ware of Heaven 17, and took place at several studios in England.
 A radical departure from the rhythm and blues sound Turner performed with Ike, the tracks in the album are a mixture of uptempos and ballads, inspired by pop and rock genres; it also features elements of smooth jazz and contemporary R&B.

 Carter produced "Private Dancer", which was written by Mark Knopfler and has a guitar solo by Jeff Beck.
 "Let's Stay Together" was produced by Ware.
 Terry Britten produced the reggae-tinged "What's Love Got to Do with It".
 "Help!" was recorded with The Crusaders.
 Hine produced "Better Be Good to Me", which had been written by Holly Knight, Mike Chapman, and Nicky Chinn.